 I think everyone needs an Instant Pot, but which size you buy depends on your family’s specific needs.
 The Instant Pot does have a 3-quart model which is perfect for a single person or a couple who need to save space, but the 6 quart is the one I’d recommend because you can cook a meal and save half for later.
 The 8 quart is another option, especially if you have a large family, and all three of these models now come in the larger 8-quart size.

-I bought the Instant Pot Ultra 6 Qt for my family and love it!
+I bought the Instant Pot Ultra 6 Qt for my family and still love it after using it for more than two years!
 If you’re on a budget, you can purchase the Lux, but keep in mind the features you’ll be losing.
 I think it’s worth saving for a few more weeks to be able to pay the difference and purchase the Ultra!

 The Bottom Line